Madman10K/madman10k.github.io/README.md

 1. Geography
 1. Philosophy

-Additionally sometimes I also dabble into the following fields:
+Additionally, sometimes, I also dabble into the following fields:
 1. Game design and development
 1. Music and audio design
 1. Creative writing and storytelling